unibo-dtm-se-2425-PROtect/report/sections/02-requirements/index.md

 I8 is checked when, on startup, the application attempts a connection to a MySQL (or SQL-compatible) database with host set to localhost<br>
 I9 is checked when the app accepts commands passed through CLI (e.g., python pm.py add -s sitename -u url -l username -e email), flags (e.g., -s, -l) are parsed correctly, the system provides a help text (--help) and if a user omits required arguments, the system displays clear error messages without crashing.<br>
 I10 is checked when a generated/retrieved password is automatically copied to clipboard, the user is notified of that, the password stays in the clipboard until replaced or cleared by the user/system, the application does not expose the password on-screen unless explicitly requested.
 If the clipboard functionality fails, an error message gets displayed.<br>
+I11 is checked when the whole GUI is created by means of the quoted Python library.<br>
+I12 is checked when message boxes showed on display to send visible warnings to the user adopt tkinter formats.<br>

 # POLITICAL, ECONOMIC AND ADMINISTRATIVE REASONS FOR IMPLEMENTATION REQUIREMENTS
 I1 Databases provide scalable and cost-effective storage compared to flat files, they make backup, auditing, and access management easier.
 Ensures compliance with privacy and data protection regulations (e.g., GDPR).<br>